dkebler/4S/README.md

 or
 gulp dev
 ```
-the default task will build your development site by compiling the Sass, generating the html (via Hugo), fire up a syncing browser on a port you can specify in /config/browserSync.js (default is 8090) and then set a watch for your files.
-Edit any watched file and the site is rebuilt and browser refreshed.
-Each restart of `gulp` will delete the config.publicDirectory directory set in gulpfile.js/config/index.js. so that you are sure to get a fresh build
+the default task will build your development site by compiling the sass with sourcemaps, generating the html (via Hugo), then will fire up a syncing browser on a port you can specify in master config file (default is 8090) and then set a watch for your files.
+Edit any watched file (sass(scss), content (md) or html layout) and the site is rebuilt and browser refreshed.
+Each restart of `gulp` or `gulp dev` will delete the config.publicDirectory directory set in config/index.js. so that you are sure to get a fresh build

 NOTE: If node-sass does not get built correctly you may get errors about binding of libsass when compling the sass.
 If so check out this post [libsass binding errors](http://stackoverflow.com/questions/29461831/libsass-bindings-not-found-when-using-node-sass-in-nodejs)

 ### Production/Deploy

 Getting the static site out there for public consumption can be a hassle.
 I have already implemented two such ways.
 You can deploy to an S3 bucket or to github's gh-pages.
-I removed the most painful part but you still need to set the corresponding config files set up correctly.
-When you deploy the workfow creates a distribution version of the static site (in ```./builds/dist```) with, for example, minimified css.
+I removed the most painful part but you still need to set the corresponding config files correctly (`config/deploy-s3.js or config/deploy-gh.js`).
+When you deploy the the creates a distribution version of the static site (in `./builds/dist`) with, for example, minimified css and no source maps.
+Then it will file up a browser so you can take a look.

 ```
-gulp deploy --s3
-gulp deploy --s3 --live
-gulp deploy --gh
+gulp deploy   * deploys to s3 using the default location found in the config file gulp deploy --s3 gulp deploy --s3 --live  * deploy to live or other s3 bucket given in config file gulp deploy --gh  * to gp-pages branch of same repo (unless changed in config file)
 ```

-## Publishing to S3
+#### Publishing to S3

 NOTE: The AWS-CLI is no longer needed for deployment, but if you are having trouble connecting to your S3 bucket I suggest you do install it and try to manually sync the the .build/dist directory via the command line to establish the correct configuration.

 You need to configure three parts.
 1. Within ```config/deploy-s3.js```  You need to specify the bucket name, the url of the bucket (not necessarily the same) and the region in which the bucket was created.
 You also need to specify your aws profile name.
-I set it up for two buckets so you can test your production on a test bucket before deploying it to your live bucket.
+I set it up for two buckets so you can test your production on a test bucket before deploying it to a live bucket.
 The "testing" bucket is default.
 The "gulp deploy --s3" task takes an additional --live switch or you can change the default to 'live' in this file.
 2. Your credentials and aws config files need to be in your home directory which contain your AWS keys and region etc and thus are NOT part of your repo for obvious security reasons. [aws configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 Be sure to set profile name in config/deploy-s3.js.
+There are other ways to get the IAM credentials to the module code but what I set up is the best way, see documentation in config file for alternatives.

-example ```credentials``` file profile entry
+example `credentials` file profile entry  (in Linux that would be in your home  `~/.aws` directory)

 [s3deploy]
 aws_secret_access_key = <access key from IAM user you created with policy below>
 aws_access_key_id =  <access key from IAM user you created with policy below>

-3. Your policy for the IAM user associated with the AWS keys you are using.
-This one worked for me.
-This IAM user will be specifed in you AWS config file
+3. Finally you to create an AWS IAM (or use an existing one) using the AWS web console.
+Give that user an access policy to the buckets you'll be pushing to.
+This one worked below for me.
+Of course if you use an IAM user with full S3 privileges (like an administrator) you won't need this.
+But to be more secure why not set up an IAM user just for this singular purpose.
+This IAM users credentials are the ones that are used in step 2 above.
+Note:  the IAM user name and the profile name above don't have to be the same but might as well make them the same.

 ````
           {